Loudoun Workforce Resource Center Partners

 Job coaches provide one-on-one assistance in Job Link with finding and keeping regular jobs in the community; job coaches may be present 100% of time when someone starts work, but will lessen the time spent at the worksite over time, but will have a minimum of 2 contacts per month.

 Loudoun County Government – Human Resource Department

-The Department of Human Resources assists County departments in attracting, retaining, and motivating qualified employees.
+The Loudoun County Department of Human Resources assists county government departments in attracting, retaining, and motivating qualified employees.
 It is the mission of Human Resources to strategically recruit, develop, and retain a highly qualified and diverse workforce in service of the County’s mission and maintain a professional and safe work environment.
 Recruiting efforts include outreach to community partners, marketing with professional websites, and partnering with multiple diversity outlets to attract qualified applicants.

 Loudoun County Public Schools, Adult Education